michaelknigge/spf-editor/README.md

 # SPF-Editor (formely known as SPF/SE)

 Powerful editor and file manager that emulates the IBM mainframe ISPF editor.
 The editor was developed by Tim Tetivia, who unfortunately died in 2022 as a result of a corona infection.
-[SPF/SE 365 Build 3454](../main/binaries/SPFSE365-3454.msi) was the last version Tim released.
+[SPF/SE 365 Build 3454](../main/binaries/SPFSE365-3454.msi) was the last version Tim released  ([direct download link](../../raw/main/binaries/SPFSE365-3454.msi)).

 # Permission to distribute